|Family||Scientific Name||Author||Year||Common Name|

 Similar Species: Slim Flounder, Monolene antillarum.
+Pectoral with irregular blackish cross-bars, which are more distinct in its lower half.
+Body elongate and brownish with indistinct darker markings, of which those near edges of body are most prominent.
+Pectoral fin absent on blind side.
 Depth of body 3-3.2 in the length.
 Length of head 4.5.
 Upper profile of head less elevated above and behind eyes.
 Diameter of eye 3.25-3.5 in length of head.
 Lower jaw a little longer and rather more vertical.
 8 or 9 gill rakers on lower part of anterior arch.
 87 or 88 scales in lateral line.
-Brownish with indistinct darker markings, of which those near edges of body are most prominent.
-Pectoral with irregular blackish cross-bars, which are more distinct in its lower half.

 Readily distinguished from the more northerly M. sessilicauda by the narrower body; larger head and larger eye and pectoral fin.

 Note: Slim Flounder, Monolene antillarum Norman 1933, may be a synonym of Deepwater Flounder, M. sessilicauda (FAO 2002).